libxengine/XEngine_APIService/README.en.md

 c c++ interface api service
 This is an interface api service.
 This service mainly uses HTTP/V1.1 to implement various interface services
-The purpose of development and implementation based on libXEngine is a cross-platform network storage service
+This is a general information query service that does not contain any language attributes The purpose of development and implementation based on libXEngine is a cross-platform network storage service

 ## Software feature
+1. support json and string stream methods to return the content of the query
-1. support ip address location information query(IPV4 and IPV6)
+2. support ip address location information query(IPV4 and IPV6)
+3. support ID verification and information query

 ## install